gwencitaaa/terminal_app/README.md

 - how expensive e.g. $$ vs $$$ (5 scale?)
 - rating (Based on review?) e.g. 5 stars?
 - dietary options / preferences e.g. Halal, gluten free, vego

-Notes from rubric meeting (info not clear from rubric):
+- random may repeat, how to deal with this?
+Decided to keep out of MVP but pursue if completed Notes from rubric meeting (info not clear from rubric):
 - 5 mins EXCL. questions
 - 80% should be app walk through (check—in slide deck or live demo??)